Manuel Rodríguez Torices: Capture and execution

-By 1816, the Spaniards had invaded the New Granada by all sides.
+By 1816, the Spaniards had invaded New Granada by all sides.
 The Congress dissolved, and on March 14, 1816, Camilo Torres resigned the presidency, many prominent political and social figures of Bogotá were forced to leave trying to escape the imminent invasion.
 Camilo Torres Tenorio, Rodríguez, Francisco José de Caldas, and José Fernández Madrid, among others, headed to Buenaventura to sail from there, to Buenos Aires.
 Unfortunately for the party, the ship they were going to board never arrived, and were forced to turn back to Popayán to wait till the next day.
 The next day, they were captured by the Spaniards and taken to Bogotá.

 On October 4, the prisoners were tried by the War Council established by Pablo Morillo.
 Rodríguez was sentenced to death in the Plaza Mayor, on October 5, 1816, and his property was confiscated.
 Together with María Dávila, Count Pedro Felipe de Casa Valencia, and Camilo Torres Tenorio, they were hanged on that day.
 After they died, their bodies were taken down, and the bodies of Torres and Rodríguez were shot in the head and in the chest respectively, then they were decapitated and dismembered.
 Rodríguez' head was put inside a metal cage and hung from a 30 feet spear and displayed on the outskirts of the city, where the De La Sabana station now stands, to send a message to the insurgents.
 Their heads, also victims of an attack by savage birds, were allowed to be taken down and given burial on October 14, in honor of the King's Birthday.